dadasmash/dagong.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in Economics at University of California, Riverside.

-I have been serving as the Lead Consultant at the [Graduate Quantitative Methods Center](https://gradquant.ucr.edu/) at UC Riverside.
+I have been serving as the Lead Consultant at the [Graduate Quantitative Methods Center](https://gradquant.ucr.edu/) since January 2022.

 My research fields are Political Economy, Labor Economics, Development Economics and Applied Machine Learning.